Expand AllClick here for a more accessible versionCourse One: World-Class Schooling: Vision and Goals

 The unit is designed to help participants realistically assess the challenges schools must meet to achieve high standards.
 It also addresses the corrosive effect of pervasive low expectations for many poor and minority students.
 This unit helps participants accept and embrace the goal of getting every student ready for college or career by graduation.

-In Unit 2, The Principal as Strategic Thinker, participants look closely at a conceptual framework for strategic thinking and the creation of strategies in a business context as well as in the education world.
-The rationale for looking outside the education world is to get participants to learn from other enterprises that perform well—for the most part—with strategic thinking, operational planning, and accountability in following up on decisions and actions.
+In Unit 2, The Principal as Strategic Thinker, participants look closely at a conceptual framework for strategic thinking and examples of its application in both business and education contexts.
 Case studies drawn from both the business and education sectors allow participants to adapt and apply their knowledge to new situations.

-Unit 3, Rigorous and Adaptive Learning Systems, rounds out Course One and its focus on the education context and strategic thinking against the backdrop of globalization, urgency, and challenges.
-It also serves as a bridge to Course Two, which lifts the "hood" of the learning system to explore current research-based understanding of how people learn, the meaning of student-centeredness and its implications for equity, and related aspects of student motivation and engagement that are touched on in this unit.
+Unit 3, Rigorous and Adaptive Learning Systems, rounds out Course One's focus on the education context—including globalization and the urgency and challenges it implies for education—and the use of strategic to address that context.
+It also serves as a bridge to Course Two, which lifts the "hood" of the learning system to explore the current research- based understanding of how people learn, the meaning of student-centeredness and its implications for equity, and related aspects of student motivation and engagement that are introduced in this unit.

-Unit 3 is designed to help participants build an understanding of the concept of learning system by means of a comparative study of the learning systems of Massachusetts, Estonia, and a choice of Hong Kong or Victoria, Australia.
+Unit 3 is designed to help participants build an understanding of the concept of a learning system by means of a comparative study of the learning systems of Massachusetts, Estonia, and a choice of Hong Kong or Victoria, Australia.
 A case study, Shaping a Standards-Aligned Instructional System Through Formative Assessment Practices, Executive Development Program Case Study #1, of a school's implementation of formative assessment practices provides a close description of some elements of the learning systems in a school setting, with a focus on the role of leadership in ensuring the coherence and focus of the learning system toward a goal of equity.
 The comparative study of learning systems combined with the study of learning system leadership sets the stage for participants' investigation of a series of questions with direct application to their own learning systems.
-The unit continues the process of guiding participants through the process of laying the foundations for action learning.
+The unit guides participants as they continue to lay the foundations for action learning.
 Participants conduct an analysis of their faculty members' input to the Context Analysis Tool and consider implications for identifying a focus for action learning.

 Course Two: The Research on Learning and the Implications for Teaching, Leadership, and School Organization